This practice notice explains how parties can use email to communicate with the Immigration Appeal Division (IAD).

-This change in practice is being done in accordance with the Immigration Appeal Division Rules (IAD Rules), which permit documents to be provided by email when allowed by the Division.
+This practice is in accordance with the Immigration Appeal Division Rules, 2022 (IAD Rules), which allow documents to be provided by email when allowed by the division.

 Consent to communicate by email

-On consent, the IAD will communicate with a party by email.
-When a party has provided the IAD with their email address, the IAD will consider them to have consented to communicate by email.
+When a party provides the IAD with their email address, the IAD considers them to have consented to communicate by email.

-If a party provides their email address to the IAD, they also consent to receive appeal related correspondence by email from any other party to the appeal.
+If a party provides their email address to the IAD, they are deemed to also consent to receive appeal related correspondence by email from any other party.

 The following types of documents can be sent to the IAD by email:

-- Any IAD form, including the Notice of Appeal form
+- any IRB form, including the notice of appeal form

 - disclosure of documents, including appeal records